John Megna

 John Anthony Megna (November 9, 1952 – September 5, 1995) was an American actor, director and teacher.
-His best known role is that of "Dill" in the film To Kill a Mockingbird.
+His best-known role is that of Dill in the film To Kill a Mockingbird (1962).

 Early life

-John Anthony Megna was born in Ozone Park, Queens, New York to Ralph W. Megna, a pharmacist, and Eleanor McGinley, a one-time nightclub singer.
-He was a half-brother of Connie Stevens and an ex-brother-in-law of Eddie Fisher, both famous singers.
+John Anthony Megna was born in Ozone Park, Queens, New York, to Ralph W. Megna, a pharmacist, and Eleanor McGinley, a one-time nightclub singer.
+He was a half-brother of Connie Stevens through their mother, and an ex-brother-in-law of Eddie Fisher, both famous singers.
 He attended Holy Cross High School in Flushing, New York.

 Career

 At age 6, Megna made his acting debut in Frank Loesser's Broadway musical Greenwillow.
 At 7, he starred in All the Way Home, an adaptation of James Agee's novel about the effect of a father's death on his family.
-This led to his being cast as Charles Baker "Dill" Harris, the toothy young summer visitor in the 1962 film To Kill a Mockingbird.
+This led to his being cast as Charles Baker "Dill" Harris in the 1962 film To Kill a Mockingbird.
 The character was based on writer Truman Capote, a childhood friend and later associate of Harper Lee, the author of the original novel.

-Megna appeared in many television programs throughout the 1960s and 1970s; he portrayed a near-blind child in the Naked City episode "A Horse Has a Big Head - Let Him Worry!", one of the "Onlies" in the "Miri" episode of Star Trek: The Original Series, Stephan in I Spy (1967), and Little Adam in the NASA-produced animated shorts The Big World of Little Adam.
+Megna appeared in many television programs throughout the 1960s and 1970s; he portrayed a near-blind child in the Naked City episode "A Horse Has a Big Head - Let Him Worry!", one of the "Onlies" in the Star Trek: The Original Series episode "Miri", Stephan in I Spy (1967), and Little Adam in the NASA-produced animated shorts The Big World of Little Adam.

 His other film appearances include Hush...Hush, Sweet Charlotte (1964), The Godfather: Part II (1974), The Boy in the Plastic Bubble (1976) with John Travolta, and Go Tell the Spartans (1978) with Burt Lancaster.
-He also acted in two car-chase films starring Burt Reynolds and directed by Hal Needham – Smokey and the Bandit II (1980) and The Cannonball Run (1981).
+He also acted in two films starring Burt Reynolds and directed by Hal Needham: Smokey and the Bandit II (1980) and The Cannonball Run (1981).

 Later career

 Megna graduated from Cornell University as a performing arts major.

 As an adult, he turned to directing plays.
 He was the founding director of L.A.
 Arts, a nonprofit theater group in Los Angeles.
-He later became a high school English teacher, and last taught at James Monroe High School in North Hills, California.
-He also taught Honors English at Hollenbeck Jr High in Boyle Heights.
+He later became a high school English, Spanish, and history teacher, and he last taught at James Monroe High School in North Hills, California.
+He also taught Honors English at Hollenbeck Junior High in Boyle Heights.

 Personal life and death

-John Megna was one of the first actors to come out as gay in the 1960s.
-He died from AIDS-related complications on September 5, 1995, at Midway Hospital in Los Angeles at the age of 42.
+Megna was openly gay.
+He died from AIDS-related complications on September 5, 1995, at Midway Hospital in Los Angeles, at the age of 42.